sodascience/artscraper/README.md

 Be careful with bash scripts like these and makes sure you are in the right directory.

+## License and citation

+The package `artscraper` is published under an MIT license.
+When using `artscraper` for academic work, please cite:

+    Schram, Raoul, Garcia-Bernardo, Javier, van Kesteren, Erik-Jan, de Bruin, Jonathan, & Stamkou, Eftychia.
+(2022).
+    ArtScraper: A Python library to scrape online artworks (0.1.1).
+Zenodo. https://doi.org/10.5281/zenodo.7129975

 ## Contact

 This project is developed and maintained by the [ODISSEI Social Data